 Umaria (35 km) is the nearest railway station to the park.
 The other nearest railheads are Katni (102 km), Satna (120 km) and Jabalpur (190 km).

 A number of direct trains run from New Delhi to Umaria, namely Hirakund Express, Chhattisgarh Sampark Kranti Express and a few more.

-State and Private transport buses ply on regular intervals from Katni, Satna and Jabalpur to Umaria.
-Private taxis are easily available to hire from nearby cities to drop you to your hotel.
+State and Private transport buses ply at regular intervals from Katni, Satna and Jabalpur to Umaria.
+Private taxis are easily available to hire from nearby cities to drop you at your hotel.

 Plenty of resorts and jungle lodges are located in the vicinity of the park.

 Aranyak Resort is one of the best places to stay if you are visiting Bandhavgarh.
 It is a beautiful resort set amid lush greenery.